NollaGames/noita-modding-wiki/Publishing-mods.md

 This allows uploading mods without any interrupts from the uploader UI.

 # Publishing without Steam
-[ModWorkshop](https://modworkshop.net/game/noita) is a popular repository for hosting Noita mods,
+[ModWorkshop](https://modworkshop.net/game/noita) is a popular repository for hosting Noita mods.